kjelkols/guilite/README.md

 # guilite
-A very lightweight GUI library for input-output oriented programs
+A very lightweight GUI library for input-output oriented programs in Python